 Nalli Silk Sarees

 Sarees, at Prasiddhi, are all about elegance and subtlety.
 While they do the traditional prints fairly well, their contemporary collections will catch your eye more likely.
 However, prices are on the higher side so make sure you have enough saved before heading here.
-Sarees start at INR 1,500 upwards.
+So, if you are looking to splurge and buy something contemporary, Prasiddhi Silks is your pick.
+Sarees here start at INR 1,500 upwards.

 Mysore Saree Udyog

 You can visit at any time of the day or year and you’ll always find Mysore Saree Udyog teeming with customers.
-Settle into one of the chairs and let them woo you with yards of silk cottons, Tussars, chiffons, crepes, and silks.
+Everyone's favourite store, this is a one-stop-shop for all your festive saree and fabric needs.
+Settle into one of the chairs and let them woo you with yards of silk cotton, tussars, chiffons, crepes, and silks.
 Prices start at INR 1,000 upwards.

 Deepam Silk International

 A favourite with brides and their families, Sudarshan’s multi-level store offers a range of eye-popping silks that add sheen to your big day.
+Their collection of sarees is also great for a pooja or any other festivities that are around the corner.
 While their choice is limited when it comes to daily stuff, it’s worth dolling up in sometimes.
-Sarees are priced at INR 900 upwards.
+Sarees here are priced at INR 900 upwards.

-Swing by this South Bangalore institution for a selection of the best Kanjivarams and other silken splendours.
-Sarees are priced at INR 1,500 upwards.
+Bangalore's very own treasure for Sarees, Angadi silks is a the top choice for anyone looking to buy bridal or occasion wear sarees.
+Swing by this South Bangalore institution for a selection of the best Kanjivarams and other silken splendours for your big day or festivities.
+Sarees here are priced at INR 1,500 upwards.

 Janardhan Silk House

 From its inception in the 1950s, Janardhan has been a favourite with the ladies.
-You’ll find everything from pricey Kanjivarams to delicately embroidered Tussar silks, hand-woven Patolas, and breezy chiffons — all of which you’ll want to buy.
-Prices start at INR 3,500 upwards.
+You’ll find everything from pricey Kanjivarams to delicately embroidered Tussar silks, hand-woven Patolas, and breezy chiffons — all of which you’ll want to buy for the wedding and festive season.
+Prices here start at INR 3,500 upwards.

 Vijayalakshmi Silks And Sarees

 Known for their traditional weaves, Vijayalakshmi stocks up a variety of Kanjivarams, Kota silks, and brocades that will add a dash of gorgeous to your wardrobe.
 We especially love their selection of delicate Kota Silk sarees and easy crepe sarees (perfect for work wear).
+If you are looking for something classy and evergreen silks for the festive and wedding season, Vijayalakshmi Silks is your place to shop at.
 Sarees are priced at INR 3,000 upwards.

 Printed, handloom, or embroidered — Samyakk will spoil you for choice.
 Their ornate Kanjivaram and Banarsi designs are sure to make you the talk of the party.
+Check out their organza, net, bandhani, and contemporary sarees and dress a little off-beat this festive and wedding season.
 Prices start at INR 2,000 upwards.

 For generations, Bangaloreans have been flocking to the age-old Rukmini Hall.
 The intricate, floral and temple motifs on the store’s collection of silks will make your trek through Chickpete’s busy streets well worth it.
+Head to Rukmini Hall and shop ornate silks for you and your mom.
 Prices start at INR 1,000 upwards.

 Want a simple yet traditional saree that never runs out of style?
 Try any of KSIC showrooms in the city and you won’t go back home empty handed.
-Sarees are reasonably priced at INR 600 upwards.
+Sarees are reasonably priced at INR 600 upwards, perfect for a budget-friendly Diwali loot.

-Stocking up on crepe, chiffon and georgette, this one offers all kinds of prints, fabrics and weaves.
+Stocking up on crepe, chiffon and georgette, this one offers all kinds of prints, fabrics and weaves, Saboo Collections is a must-visit if you are out shopping for sarees for Diwali.
 So if you’re looking for something lighter or with a Lucknow and Jaipur touch, this is your go-to place.
 That said, there’s plenty of Kancheepuram, Benarasi, and silk on offer too.
 It is the South, after all.
 Sarees are priced at INR 1,000 upwards

 Backed by Titan, Taneira is a saree wonderland.
 They are aiming to promote traditional weaves and you can browse through saree traditions from across India.
 You can pick from grand Kanjivarams, Bhagalupur silks, Chanderis, and Maheshwaris.
 You can also choose from a range of cottons, organzas, and even khadi.
+Hit up Taneira and sport one among the many beautiful weaves from all across the country this festive season.
 Sarees are priced at INR 2,000 upwards.

 Located in Majestic, the first three floors of Pothy’s is dedicated to just saris of all kinds — synthetic, cotton, designer, fancy sarees, and Kancheepuram silks saris.
 In fact, the second floor is dedicated to Kancheepuram silks of all colours, designs and prices.
-That includes super grand designer silk options for the bride.
+That includes super grand designer silk options for the bride and also for anyone looking to buy something festive.
 The ground floor and the first floor houses daily wear saris, embroidered, printed, and in Pothy’s trademark styles of Kalamkari, Pochampally, and Mysore silk.
 Even their modern mixes of silk and chiffon will make you OD on sarees.

 Apart from the gorgeous pure Kanjivarams that range from the softer Mandanila silks to the elegant Valli Muhurtham collection that will be perfect for a bride (think deep red and rich purples), there is so much on offer.
-We also love the muted shades of lime green, beige and gold, with traditional paisley or floral prints.
-We’re eyeing the alternating red, black and gold zari checks with a cream korvai border with animal and geometric motifs.
+We also love the muted shades of lime green, beige, and gold, with traditional paisley or floral prints.
+Check out the alternating red, black and gold zari checks with a cream korvai border with animal and geometric motifs that you can sport this Diwali.